A housing short sale

-"People are told short sales won't hurt their credit," says Maxine Sweet, vice president of public education for credit bureau Experian.
-"But there is no such thing as a 'short sale' in terms of how the sale is reported to us."
+"People are told short sales won't hurt their credit," says Maxine Sweet, recently retired vice president of public education for credit bureau Experian.
+"But there is no such thing as a 'short sale' in terms of how the sale is reported to us.

 "The way the account is closed out is that it is settled for a lesser amount than you agreed to pay originally," she says.
 "The status is 'settled.'
 And it's just as negative as a foreclosure."

-One tip: Negotiate so the lender doesn't report the difference between your mortgage and what you repaid as "balance owed" on your credit report, says John Ulzheimer, formerly of FICO, now president of consumer education for SmartCredit.com.
+Make sure to negotiate so the lender doesn't report the difference between your mortgage and what you repaid as "balance owed" on your credit report, says John Ulzheimer, president of consumer education for CreditSesame.
 Your credit score will take a heavyweight hit, but this action will slightly soften the blow, he says.

 Sweet's advice is not to discount the notion of a short sale, just go into it with your eyes open.